Booth notebook

 What to catch in the arrangement

 Listen for where the arrangement opens wider than the first impression suggests, especially when the rhythm section changes the floor under the lead.
-Notice how it hands the weight to high and dry by Radiohead off the bends (1995) instead of crowding the next move.
+Notice how it hands the weight to Let’s Dance by Miley Cyrus off Meet Miley Cyrus (2007) instead of crowding the next move.

 Session map